 Of course, it is possible that the mice have found an even simpler way to get inside of your house.
 They might be going in and out through the door just like you do!
 Mice have no problem fitting their tiny bodies through doors or even window frames that are hung or set unevenly, or that are not sealed properly.

 Even if you are able to find mice or their evidence around one of these locations around your home by yourself, it is always best to call a licensed professional to help you get them out.
-Since mice congregate in their hiding places especially during the colder months, you might have more of a rodent problem than you think. the professional exterminator will know exactly what to look for when examining these common mouse entry points, as well as so many other possible entry points of your particular building.
+Since mice congregate in their hiding places especially during the colder months, you might have more of a rodent problem than you think. the professional exterminator will know exactly what to look for when examining these common entry points for mice, as well as so many other possible entry points of your particular building.
 You’ll finally have peace of mind knowing that your home stands the best chance it can of the mice really being gone for good.

 For best results contact The Exterminators.
 Call us at 647-496-2211.
 Check our online store, we offer a wide range of mouse control products.